 Sometimes finding a quality private dayhome can feel overwhelming.
 There are so many options out there and it’s difficult to know which dayhomes to explore and which ones to avoid.
-The Embolden PDC Directory helps to narrow down your search by connecting you with private dayhomes who are committed to going above and beyond the minimum standards for private dayhomes in Alberta.
+The Embolden PDC Directory helps narrow down your search by connecting you with private dayhomes who are committed to going above and beyond the minimum standards for private dayhomes in Alberta.
 We list all Embolden PDC members within our child care directory but in order to unlock a clickable profile our members must submit their supporting documents and become verified members of the Embolden Private Dayhome Community.

 Once you’ve found some private dayhomes that meet your requirements and criteria, it’s time to start interviewing.
 During the interview you’ll get a good feel for the dayhome provider and whether or not their program would be a good fit for your child.
 Not every dayhome you interview is going to be the best fit and that’s ok!
 The important thing to remember is that your dayhome provider is an expert in dayhome interviews and determining the best fit for their dayhome dynamic.
 You can check out our free Parent Guide “Navigating Unlicensed Child Care” for some tips and tricks for interviewing – including some thought provoking questions that can help you get to know your provider.

 Once you’ve chosen the perfect dayhome for your family, the work isn’t over!
 As a parent utilizing private childcare, you are responsible for ensuring the long term safety of your children while in that providers care.
 This means that you should strive to establish a strong relationship with your dayhome provider.
 Being appropriately involved in your children’s care will help to ensure that your provider remains supported and accountable as they care for your children.